 Novartis Professional Practices Policy (PDF 1.0 MB)

 Novartis No Purchase Order (PO) No Pay Policy (PDF 0.1 MB)

 Our Code of Ethics, created by associates for associates, sets out 22 commitments we make to doing what’s right.
 Underpinned by four ethical principles – Be Open-minded, Be Accountable, Be Bold, Be Honest – the Code of Ethics replaced our Code of Conduct on September 1 2020.

-As a Novartis company, AAA does not tolerate bribery or corruption in our operations and our Anti-Bribery Policy explicitly states expectations for all associates.
+As a Novartis company, Advanced Accelerator Applications does not tolerate bribery or corruption in our operations and our Anti-Bribery Policy explicitly states expectations for all associates.

-As a Novartis company, AAA applies a single set of ethical principles to daily decision-making regarding any customer interaction and professional practice-related activity.
+As a Novartis company, Advanced Accelerator Applications applies a single set of ethical principles to daily decision-making regarding any customer interaction and professional practice-related activity.

-As a Novartis company, AAA is committed to protecting the privacy and personal data of all patients, employees, consumers and investors.
+As a Novartis company, Advanced Accelerator Applications is committed to protecting the privacy and personal data of all patients, employees, consumers and investors.

-As a Novartis company, AAA strives to reduce risk and ensure continuity at both strategic and operational levels with risk portfolios and continuity management audits.
+As a Novartis company, Advanced Accelerator Applications strives to reduce risk and ensure continuity at both strategic and operational levels with risk portfolios and continuity management audits.

 We work to ensure that our commitment to corporate responsibility is reflected in how we select and work with our suppliers.

-As a Novartis company, AAA respects and supports the protection of human rights in its operations and supply chain as enshrined in the Universal Declaration of Human Rights.
+As a Novartis company, Advanced Accelerator Applications respects and supports the protection of human rights in its operations and supply chain as enshrined in the Universal Declaration of Human Rights.